Boris Vishnevsky

-Boris Lazarevich Vishnevsky (born October 15, 1955, Leningrad) is a Russian statesman, political scientist, journalist, public figure, publicist, politician, and opposition figure.
+Boris Lazarevich Vishnevsky (born 15 October 1955) is a Russian statesman, political scientist, journalist, public figure, publicist, politician, and opposition figure.
 He was the leader of the Yabloko faction in the Legislative Assembly of Saint Petersburg from September 22, 2016, to September 19, 2021.

 In the past, Vishnevsky was a deputy of the Moskovsky District Council of St. Petersburg (1990–1993), chairman of the standing commission on self-government, and an observer for Novaya Gazeta (since 2001).
 He is a laureate of the Union of Journalists of Russia "Golden Pen of Russia" award.
 He teaches at Free University.

 Family

 Vishnevsky's parents are Rimma Borisovna Vishnevskaya (1930–2019, a teacher at the Radio Technical College) and Lazar Abelevich Krolik (1930–2016, chief project engineer at the VNIPIEnergoprom Institute, engaged in the design of thermal power plants, in particular, he supervised the design of the Magadan (CHPP).
 As teenagers, they survived the blockade of Leningrad.